-The Ukrainian Brides Scam Gets Pulled on My Friend
+The Ukrainian Brides Scam Gets Pulled On My Friend (2020 Update)

 Most of the world by now is familiar with Ukrainian brides.
 You’ve heard the stories—Western men, desperate for love and companionship, journey to faraway places like Ukraine or Russia in the hopes of meeting Eastern European women.
 They hope to find lifelong love.

 Unfortunately, those fairytales stories rarely come true.
 Today I feel the need to share a Ukrainian bride horror story/scam that was recently pulled on an acquaintance of mine.

 To give some backstory, I met this guy in July 2016 in Odessa, Ukraine.